Lower Back Pain: Symptoms, Causes & Treatments | Carbon Chiro

 Symptoms & Treatments of Lower Back Pain

-Treatment for lower back pain focuses on restoring spinal alignment, reducing muscle tension, and improving mobility.
-Chiropractic care is an effective, non-invasive approach that includes spinal adjustments to realign the vertebrae, soft tissue therapy to relieve muscle tightness, and targeted exercises to strengthen the core and back muscles.
-Lifestyle modifications, such as postural corrections, ergonomic adjustments, and stretching routines, play a key role in long-term pain management.
+Treatment for lower back pain focuses on restoring normal movement, reducing muscle tension, and improving mobility.
+Chiropractic care is an effective, non-invasive approach that includes spinal adjustments, soft tissue therapy to relieve muscle tightness, and targeted exercises to strengthen the core and back muscles.
+Lifestyle modifications, ergonomic adjustments, and stretching routines are key in long-term pain management.
 In some cases, pain relief strategies like heat therapy, anti-inflammatory medications, or physical therapy may be recommended.
 Severe or persistent cases may require additional medical interventions, including injections or surgery.

 If you are experiencing lower back pain, contact Carbon Chiro for an assessment and personalised treatment plan.
 Early intervention can help restore mobility, reduce discomfort, and prevent chronic pain from developing.